OS2G/constitution/constitution.md

 3. Special Meetings

     Special meetings may be called by the President or the Executive Committee and shall be called upon the written request of five members.
 The purpose of the meeting shall be stated in the call.
-Except in case of emergency, at least three days' notice shall be given.
+Except in case of emergency, at least one week's notice shall be given.

 4. Quorum

     Two thirds of the membership, rounded up, or a minimum of five members, whichever is greater, shall constitute a quorum.

-# ARTICLE VI - Executive Committee
+# ARTICLE V - Executive Committee

 1. Composition